mrbusche/backseatfan.com/_posts/2010-07-13-ncaa-football-2011-team-rankings.md

 <div class="entry">
   <p>
     NCAA Football 11 Team Rankings are out, it is the closest thing we have until college football season.
-We can just grasp on to glimmers of hope that we can wait that long&#8230;
+We can just grasp on to glimmers of hope that we can wait that long?
   </p>

   <p>